bitcoinfacts/glacierprotocol.github.io/_docs/withdrawal/preparation.md

    1. Copy-paste the <span class="warning">raw unspent transaction</span>
    next to the unspent <span class="warning">transaction ID</span> in your temporary scratchpad.
-1. Create QR codes
+2. Create QR codes:
     1. Find an online QR code generator, such as <http://goqr.me>.
-    1. For each unspent <span class="warning">transaction ID</span> in your
+    2. For each unspent <span class="warning">transaction ID</span> in your
     temporary scratchpad:
         1. Copy-paste the <span class="warning">raw unspent transaction</span>
         into the QR code generator.